 Obstructive hydrocephalus (HCP) occurs when cerebrospinal fluid is blocked leading to the enlargement of ventricular pathways stream resulting into increase pressure within skull.
 This is commonly caused by Aqueductal stenosis and tumors leading to blockage of one or more of the passages which are responsible for ventricle connection.
 In a systematic review and meta-analysis of population-based epidemiological studies, overall hydrocephalus global prevalence of 85/100,000.
-When stratified by age groups, the global prevalence of hydrocephalus is 88/100,000 in the pediatric population, 11/100,000 in adults and 175/100,000 in the elderly and wound infection was seen in 2 (1.3%) patients, meningitis developed in 3 (2%) patients, minor bleeding was seen in 3 (2%) patients, seizures developed in 4 (2.6%) patients, in hospital mortality occurred in 1(0.66%) patient on 3rd post-operative day.
+When stratified by age groups, the global prevalence of hydrocephalus is 88/100,000 in the pediatric population, 11/100,000 in adults and 175/100,000 in the elderly and bleeding was seen in 3 (2%) patients, seizures developed in 4 (2.6%) patients, in hospital mortality occurred in 1(0.66%) patient on 3rd post-operative day.
 Conclusions: Ventriculostomy appeared to be the better surgical approach for obstructive hydrocephaly management.
-Minimum numbers of associated complications were observed in present study group.

-urs when potentially >400/100,000 in those >80 years of age [1].
-The prevalence of hydrocephalus is significantly higher in Africa and South America when compared to other caused by kage of one caused by continents.
-Endoscopic third ventriculostomy (ETV) is considered an effective management strategy for hydrocephalus especially for third/fourth ventricle level[2, hydrocephalus especially for third/fourth ventricle level.
+Minimum numbers of associated complications were observed in present study group. urs when argement of o increase caused by kage of one corventricle -analysis of hydrocephalus especially for third/fourth ventricle level.
 Objective: To study the per-operative and post-operative early complications of endoscopic third ventriculostomy in obstructive hydrocephalus patients.
 Methods: This prospective study was conducted at Department of